 What is the primary key of the table StudentSubject?
-(0)

-StudentID, Subject (composite key) [mark scheme is wrong]
+StudentID, Subject (composite key)

 (d) The two tables Student and StudentSubject are related.
 Explain how this is achieved using a primary and a foreign key.
 [2]

-Student ID is a primary key in the Student table and a foreign key in the StudentSubject table (2)
+Student ID is a primary key in the Student table and a foreign key in the StudentSubject table